menu

 Living in St. Augustine Beach

 St. Augustine Beach is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 6,858 people and two constituent neighborhoods, St. Augustine Beach is the 249th largest community in Florida.
+With a population of 6,858 people and two associated neighborhoods, St. Augustine Beach is the 249th largest community in Florida.

 St. Augustine Beach home prices are not only among the most expensive in Florida, but St. Augustine Beach real estate also consistently ranks among the most expensive in America.